Motor finance commissions

 - Depending on when you complained to us, you may have more time to refer complaints to the Financial Ombudsman when a final response is issued.
 The timelines will be confirmed in the final response letter we send you.

-- If you do really need to contact us about an existing commission query or complaint, the most effective way is by responding to our latest email communication to you.
+- If you do need to contact us about an existing commission query or complaint, the most effective way is by responding to our latest email communication to you.
 This ensures that the right team will see and address your query.
 We’ll reply as soon as we can, but we are experiencing a high volume of requests, so thank you in advance for your patience.

 Submitting a motor finance commission information request or complaint